-"Underwritten Debt Service Coverage Ratio" means:
+- "Underwritten Debt Service Coverage Ratio" means, with respect to any underlying mortgage loan, the ratio of- - 1. the Underwritten Net Cash Flow for the related mortgaged real property, to - 2.
+12 times the monthly debt service payment for that underlying mortgage loan due on the related due date in November 2015.

-- with respect to any underlying mortgage loan, the ratio of- - 1. the Underwritten Net Cash Flow for the related mortgaged real property, to - 2.
-12 times the monthly debt service payment for that underlying mortgage loan, at an assumed LIBOR of 0.4000%; and provided that, if the underlying mortgage loan is currently in an interest-only period, then the amount in clause 2 of this definition with respect to such underlying mortgage loan will be either (a) if that interest-only period extends to maturity, the aggregate of the first 12 monthly debt service payments to be due on such underlying mortgage loan or (b) if that interest-only period ends prior to maturity, 12 times the monthly debt service payment to be due on such underlying mortgage loan on the first due date after amortization begins.
+provided that, if the underlying mortgage loan is currently in an interest-only period, then the amount in clause 2 of this definition with respect to such underlying mortgage loan will be either (a) if that interest-only period extends to maturity, the aggregate of the first 12 monthly debt service payments to be due on such underlying mortgage loan or (b) if that interest-only period ends prior to maturity, 12 times the monthly debt service payment to be due on such underlying mortgage loan or underlying mortgage loan on the first due date after amortization begins.

-"Underwritten Debt Service Coverage Ratio (IO)" means:
+"Underwritten Debt Service Coverage Ratio (IO)" means, with respect to any underlying mortgage loan that is currently in an interest-only period, the ratio of-

-- with respect to any underlying mortgage loan that is currently in an interest-only period, the ratio of- - 1. the Underwritten Net Cash Flow for the related mortgaged real property, to - 2. an amount equal to the aggregate of the first 12 monthly debt service payments due on such underlying mortgage loan at an assumed LIBOR of 0.4000%; and
+- 1. the Underwritten Net Cash Flow for the related mortgaged real property, to - 2. an amount equal to the aggregate of the first 12 monthly debt service payments due on such underlying mortgage loan.